 The primary function of the committee is to advise the student in all aspects of the educational program and to monitor and evaluate progress toward and completion of the degree.
 It is the students’ responsibility, in consultation with their graduate advisors, to select graduate advisory committees.
 The graduate advisor(s) serves as chair or co-chair of the committee.
 The Director of Graduate Programs approves and electronically submits the advisory committee names to the Graduate School for final approval as part of the Plan of Work.
-Program faculty can be found in the Wilson College directory.
+Faculty research expertise can be found in the NC State Catalog.

 Requirements and Composition